 - An old toothbrush (never toss an old toothbrush)

-- Metal/glass bowl (I buy the huge 8 cup measuring bowls at thrift stores and garage sales!)
+- Metal/glass bowl (For easy mixing, I buy the huge 8 cup measuring cups at thrift stores and garage sales!)

 - Old towels/shop rags

-whether it is painted or stained!
-None…and if you don’t do it right, your new finish will look like crud and you will have wasted your time.
+Painted or stained or lacquered or multiple finishes, there are zero shortcuts!
+If you don’t do it right, your new finish will look like crud and you will have wasted your time.
 Settle in and do it right!

 Sometimes the finish melts right off, other times it is pretty stubborn…just coat it again with the stripper, let it sit a bit, and then scrape it again!
 It may take 2-3 applications to get all the “heavy” finish off.

-This process may take some time and elbow grease.
+This process will probably take some time and elbow grease.
 I usually mix several batches of the acetone/thinner and go through several pieces of steel wool.